Flower Mound Child Support Attorney

-At the Law Office of Phillip M. Herr, PLLC, we are committed to helping our clients navigate child support disputes as they work toward finalizing their divorce.
-Whether we can resolve the issue through negotiation or need to take the case to trial, we do not stop fighting until we obtain the results you are seeking.
-Your needs and your child’s best interests are our highest priorities.
+At the Law Office of Phillip M. Herr, PLLC, Mr. Herr is committed to helping his clients navigate child support disputes as they work toward finalizing their divorce.
+Whether the issue can be resolved through negotiation or it needs to be taken to trial, he does not stop fighting until the results you seek are advocated for.
+Your needs and your child’s best interests are his highest priorities.

 Child Support Requirements in Texas

 Texas Family Code Section 151.001(a) specifies that parents have a duty to support children by providing:

 If you do not have primary physical custody of your child, you may be ordered to pay child support to assist the possessory conservator parent.